 Of humble beginnings, Robert Abel was called by his many admirers ‘The Guv’nor’ and he was a great favourite for many years at the Oval, where he played first-class cricket for Surrey from 1881 to 1904.
 He also played for England from 1888 to 1902.
 At 5′ 4″ he was quite short and was an excellent slip fielder, but he also bowled off-spin with considerable skill.
 Of a serious demeanour, he possessed great patience and usually scored quickly and was very popular.

-Bobby was born at 18 Commercial Street in Rotherhithe on 30 November 1857 and was the son of Thomas Abel, a lamplighter and dock labourer, and Elizabeth Highland.
+Bobby was born at 18 Commercial Street in Rotherhithe on 30 November 1857 and was the son of Thomas Abel (1814-1889), a lamplighter and dock labourer, and Elizabeth Highland (1815-1892).
 He attended school in Southwark and after playing cricket for Southwark Park (see below), he began his illustrious career as a professional cricketer.
 He first played for the Boro’ Hop Trade Cricket Club from the age of sixteen, although he ‘reduced’ his age by two years to appear to be younger than he actually was before joining the Colts at the Oval.
 Eventually playing 514 matches for Surrey, he was twenty-three when he made his first-class debut on 21 July 1881, but it was to be 1886 before he was established in the Surrey side.
 He was one of England’s most productive batsmen and was Wisden’s cricketer of the year in 1890.

 Bobby was married to Sarah Reffell (1861–1923) at St Martin in the Fields on 31 January 1881, the daughter of Henry William Reffell (1833-1891) and Ann Bull (1836-1902) from the Bermondsey branch of the Reffell family.
 Both newly-weds were local with the marriages certificate giving their addresses as numbers 7 and 22 Mercer Road.
 The family stayed in the area where they grew up, living in Raymouth Road, Pedworth Road and Trigon Road before moving in 1888 to a three storey house at 43 Handforth Road Kennington.
-Members of the family were to stay in this house for many decades, and Ada Florence actually lived in it for her entire life of nearly 90 years.
+Members of the family were to stay in this house for many decades, and daughter Ada Florence Abel actually lived in it for her entire life of nearly 90 years by five days.
 Now converted into flats, one sold in 2019 for nearly half a million pounds, with the other two selling in 2017 & 2021 in excess of £600k.